To provide a consistent and effective approach to troubleshooting network connectivity and web server issues using key commands.

 Unsuccessful scenario: Screenshot of nslookup output indicating resolution failure.

-If resolution fails, check DNS settings, server availability, and firewall rules.
+If the resolution fails, check DNS settings, server availability, and firewall rules.

 Use the command telnet to attempt a connection to port 443 on the server.